-The 2nd Chance Adoption Program
+The Second Chance Adoption Program

-For program information, contact secondchanceinfo@wiaa.org.
+The 2nd Chance program at WIAA is now referring people to Nightlight’s Renewed Hope Program.
+For program information, contact kim.letteer@nightlight.org.
 Waiting children can be found here.

-Is a 2nd Chance Adoption considered ‘re-homing’ ?
+Is This considered ‘re-homing’ ?

-During the 2nd chance adoption process both the placing family and the adoptive family have legal representation, and before a child can leave their original adoptive home each state must give their approval for the adoption.
+During the adoption process both the placing family and the adoptive family have legal representation, and before a child can leave their original adoptive home each state must give their approval for the adoption.
 The adoption of the child is finalized in a recognized court just like any other domestic adoption.

 How does a child get matched with a new family?